 Thank you for putting your time into teaching something that really matters!
 I love reading your blog!

 Last week I went to Red Lobster®.
-I was in a hurry and ordered ahead for takeout so that when I got there, I could pick it up and leave.
-They gave me my bill and I paid by credit/debit card.
+I was in a hurry and ordered ahead for takeout so that when I got there, I could pick-up the food and leave.
+They gave me my bill, and I paid by credit card.
 There was a place to leave a tip on the receipt, so I did.

-My question, in a situation where you are not being served, should you still leave a tip?
+My question is this: In a situation where I’m not being served, should I still leave a tip?

 I talked it over with several people at the office when I got back, but no one seemed to have a solid answer.
 Thanks for your help on this one!

-Anytime you’re picking up a to-go order from anything other than a drive-through window, it’s standard practice to leave a gratuity (a monetary thank you) for the service provided by the person who prepared your order.
+Any time you’re picking up a to-go order from anything other than a drive-through window, it’s standard practice to leave a gratuity (a monetary thank you) for the special service from the person who prepared your order.
 (And it was a special service for you in that you got to eat the food you were craving, and eat it away from the restaurant to save you the extra time you needed that day.)

 Which to-go orders to tip can be confusing.
-Why tip for something that just took a few minutes to bag up, when if you were eating in the restaurant that same person would be serving you for maybe an hour or so?
+Why tip for something that just took a few minutes to bag up?
+If you were eating in the restaurant, that same person would be serving you for maybe an hour or so.